albangaignard/sharp-prov-toolbox/README.md

 **With SHARP, our goal is to propose reasoning mechanisms to produce harmonized provenance graphs, that can be more easily  linked together and shared.**

 ## Usage in command line
 SHARP is available as a standalone command line interface.
+Here is the description of the command line parameters :

+    usage: SharpTB [-h] [-i <input_file_1> ... <input_file_n>] [-s] [-v]
+    SharpTB is a tool to maturate provenance based on PROV inferences -h,--help                                            print the help
+         -i,--input_files <input_file_1> ... <input_file_n>   The list of PROV
+                                                              input files, in RDF
+                                                              Turtle.
+         -s,--summary                                         Materialization of
+                                                              wasInfluencedBy
+                                                              relations.
+         -v,--version                                         print the version
+                                                              information and exit

 It can be used to infer PROV statements for a single provenance trace :

     java -jar SHARP-1.0-SNAPSHOT-launcher.jar -i sample-data/provstore-114819.ttl -s

 Or it can be used to interlink and harmonize cross workflow provenance traces, as demonstrated here :

     java -jar SHARP-1.0-SNAPSHOT-launcher.jar -i sample-data/galaxy.prov.ttl sample-data/taverna.prov.ttl sample-data/sameas.ttl -s

+Finally, the `-s` option generates a visualization of the resulting provenance graph.
+In the following screenshot, a workflow partly enacted on Galaxy and Taverna is depicted :

 ## Usage as an API
 The project can be compiled as follows :